|

 of suffering what is called delayed neurological sequelae," said Thorn.
 "So it's a clinically very important problem,"

+one that can result in impaired learning and concentration problems, he said.
 POTENTIAL THERAPIES?
 The study's findings suggest potential therapies.
 "One of the next steps

 is to go back to the animal model and say, now that we have this pathway figured out, what can we do to disturb ii," said